Code-Institute-Submissions/Huddy2022-Mind-Body-project/README.md

   - This page will allow the user to get signed up to mind and body and offer the user the choice of either yoga, pilates or both.
   - With the drop down menu it will also allow the user to have a choice of not just which class they would like to sign up for but also which days of the week best suit them.
   - The background image of meditation is designed to make the user feel relaxed in which class they wish to sign up for.
+  - Each input is required so that the user knows what to do moving forward with the page.

 ![Sign Up](https://github.com/Huddy2022/Mind-Body-project/blob/main/assets/images/sign_up_page.jpg)

 ### Thank you page ###

 - __The thank you page__

  - Once you have signed up with mind and body, you will be sent to a new page which is the thank you page, which is designed to make the user feel they have made a great choice.